 If you live in the United States, American charcuterie company Les Trois Petits Cochons (Three Little Pigs) out of Greenwich Village in New York has generally got you covered.
 They make Petit Jambon de Paris, which in my humble opinion is one of the best Paris hams you could buy in the country.

 Canadians have it somewhat easier: quite a few charcuterie companies and butcher shops in the French part of Canada make Paris-style ham.
-When shopping online, do consider Madrange Jambon de Paris.

 Substitutes for Jambon de Paris

 One of the best substitutes for Jambon de Paris is its Italian cousin, Prosciutto Cotto.
-Like Jambon de Paris, Proscuitto Cotto is a ham made from the deboned back leg of a pig and slow-cooked in herby brine.
+Like Jambon de Paris, Prosciutto Cotto is a ham made from the deboned back leg of a pig and slow-cooked in herby brine.

-More often than not, Proscuitto Cotto is sold sliced.
+More often than not, Prosciutto Cotto is sold sliced.
 However, you may prefer to head on over to the Italian deli or market in town and look for a whole piece; they’re significantly juicier and retain more of the ham’s original flavor.

 As a rule of thumb, any cooked and unsmoked ham that hasn’t been overly salted or excessively seasoned can act as a substitute for Jambon de Paris.